AdeDZY/DeepCT/README.md

 `OUTPUT_DIR`: output folder for training.
 It will store the tokenized training file (train.tf_record) and the checkpoints (model.ckpt).

-## Use DeepCT to Predict Term Weights
+## Use DeepCT to Predict Term Weights (Inference)

  To use the sample training code, download and decompress `data` in the [Virtual Appendix](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/) to the.`./data` under this repo.
 Download the pre-trained DeepCT model (model.ckpt-65816 files) from `outputs` to `./outputs`.

- Alternatively, direct download our DeepCT predicted weights for the entire MS MARCO passage ranking corpus, from `prediction` in the [Virtual Appendix](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/).
+(You can skip this step.
+Alternatively, direct download our DeepCT predicted weights for the entire MS MARCO passage ranking corpus, from `prediction` in the [Virtual Appendix](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/).)

  ```
 export BERT_BASE_DIR=/bos/usr0/zhuyund/uncased_L-12_H-768_A-12